Sunday, December 20, 2020

 What about if you are younger?
 Can you safely risk catching Covid-19?
 The answer to that is still 'no'.
 The reason that it's so devastating to the elderly is that Covid-19 is very proficient at creating senescent cells.
 The common cold does this too but to a lesser extent.
 'Senescent' may not be a word you are familiar with.
 It means 'old'.
 In cellular biology a senescent cell is defined as 'no longer capable of dividing but still alive and metabolically active.'
 These are the cells which make you age!
 Covid-19 (and the common cold) kills younger people but very slowly.
 It's the reason that the symptoms of 'long covid' are easily recognised by the elderly as, "that's how I feel."
 If your body is already full of senescent cells due to age then a sudden influx of extra ones can easily kill you.

 What about a mask?
-The chances are that wouldn't be very effective. people find them uncomfortable, they feel stupid wearing them and many don't fit very well.
+The chances are that wouldn't be very effective.
+People find them uncomfortable, they feel stupid wearing them and many don't fit very well.
 They won't protect you from contact with an infected surface.
-They would be useful in preventing the spread of the virus from an infected person though.
+They will be useful in preventing the spread of the virus from an infected person though.
 They easily catch the relatively large particles exhaled but by the time these get to you from someone else they will have evaporated enough to pass through a mask.
+Keep your distance from others if you can and especially avoid those shouting or singing.

 When the COVID-19 'Wuhan' coronavirus becomes a serious problem in your area then bear these hints in mind.